raj114/kong_rate-limiting_advanced/README.md

-* How the plugin actual works :-
+* How the plugin works :-

 	* Custom Rate limiting plugin is for controling the API access hierarchical fashion.
 You can establish the parent-child relationship while defining the consumers.
 You can achive limit at all client consumer level and also indivdual client level by grouping all clients under one tenant.